-Discover 9 affordable options for buying stylish readers online, and review how to tell if you need cheaters or prescription lenses (and what reading glasses strength you need) in this guide.
-(Also keep reading for a list of coupons, deals and discounts on reading glasses.)
+Discover affordable options for buying stylish reading glasses online, and review how to tell if you need cheaters or prescription lenses in this essential guide.

 What are reading glasses?